pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
-> TiDB Operator provides a custom scheduler that guarantees TiDB service can tolerate host level failures through the specified scheduling algorithm.
+> TiDB Operator provides a custom scheduler that guarantees TiDB service can tolerate host-level failures through the specified scheduling algorithm.
 Currently, the TiDB cluster uses this scheduler as the default scheduler, which is configured through the item `spec.schedulerName`.
-This section focuses on configuring a TiDB cluster to tolerate failures at other levels such as rack, zone or region.
+This section focuses on configuring a TiDB cluster to tolerate failures at other levels such as rack, zone, or region.
 This section is optional.

 TiDB is a distributed database and its high availability must ensure that when any physical topology node fails, not only the service is unaffected, but also the data is complete and available.
 The two configurations of high availability are described separately as follows.

-### High avalability of TiDB service
+### High availability of TiDB service

-High availability at other levels (such as rack, zone, region) are guaranteed by Affinity's `PodAntiAffinity`. `PodAntiAffinity` can avoid the situation where different instances of the same component are deployed on the same physical topology node.
+High availability at other levels (such as rack, zone, region) is guaranteed by Affinity's `PodAntiAffinity`. `PodAntiAffinity` can avoid the situation where different instances of the same component are deployed on the same physical topology node.
 In this way, disaster recovery is achieved.
 Detailed user guide for Affinity: [Affinity & AntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

 The following is an example of a typical service high availability setup: